kalkohli/hdruk-phd-handbook/course_docs/staff.md

 ## Programme Staff

+These are the team responsible for the day-to-day running of the programme.

 | Name        | Role           | Institution | Link  |
 | ------------- |----------| -------------| -----|
 | Peter Diggle      | Director | Lancaster | [Link](https://www.lancaster.ac.uk/people-profiles/peter-diggle) |